Content on this page requires a newer version of Adobe Flash Player.

 Comal River, looking upstream

-Looking upstream toward the concrete steps and the large spring west of Landa Park drive.
+Looking upstream at Spring Run 1 toward the concrete steps and the large springs west of Landa Park drive.
 As you can see, water clarity is exceptional.

 Comal Springs, view from above